gdutra2002/teamspirit/README.md

 ## Mock-Up

-The following image shows a mock-up of the generated HTML’s appearance and functionality:
+The following image shows a mock-up of the generated HTML’s appearance and functionality: Insert screeenshot here!

 ![HTML webpage titled “My Team” features five boxes listing employee names, titles, and other key info.](./Assets/10-object-oriented-programming-homework-demo.png)

-The styling in the image is just an example, so feel free to add your own.

 ## Getting Started

-This Challenge will combine many of the skills we've covered so far.
-In addition to the User Story and Acceptance Criteria, we’ve provided some guidelines to help get started.
+In addition to the User Story and Acceptance Criteria, see the following additional Guidelines.

-Because this Challenge will require a video submission, refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.
+To learn more about video submission, refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.

-Your application should use [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for collecting input from the user.
+The application uses [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for collecting input from the user.
 The application will be invoked by using the following command:

 ```bash
 node index.js